GoroMG/codingburgas-LLMs/local_LLMs/huggingface_granite/README.md

 #### 2. Install PyTorch (GPU or CPU)
 - **For CUDA-enabled GPUs:**
-  First, check your CUDA version:
+  First, check your CUDA version, if you have NVIDIA drivers installed:
   ```bash
   nvidia-smi
   ```